Best Vitamin C Serums For All Budgets And Skin Types

 Simple Vitamin C + E + F Booster Serum – Gentle & Budget-Friendly

-Ideal for beginners or sensitive skin, this lightweight serum combines sodium ascorbyl phosphate (a gentle vitamin C), vitamin E, and vitamin F to brighten and hydrate without irritation.
-Soft, non-greasy, and easy to layer under moisturiser.
+Ideal for beginners or those with sensitive skin, this lightweight serum combines sodium ascorbyl phosphate (a gentle form of vitamin C), vitamin E, and vitamin F to brighten and hydrate without irritation.
+While sodium ascorbyl phosphate is less potent than pure ascorbic acid, it still provides antioxidant protection and helps promote brighter skin, making it an ideal choice for those looking for a beginner vitamin C. Lightweight, non-greasy, and easy to layer under moisturiser.

 BUY HERE - Boots | Amazon